Visit the institution website for COVID‑19 updates

-- Strategic Marketing Management OR Business Economics and Accounting
+- Either Strategic Marketing Management OR Business Economics and Accounting

-You will then choose two elective modules.
-The list of modules may vary from year to year, but has typically included Business Dynamics, Global Marketing, Innovation and Technology Management, Competitive Strategies and Organisational Fitness and Contemporary Issues in Entrepreneurship.
+You’ll then choose three elective modules.
+The list of modules may vary from year to year, but has typically included: Consulting, East Asian Business and Management, Employee Reward Strategy, Competitive Strategies & Organisational Fitness, Global Marketing, Innovation and Technology Management.

 You can become your own boss on our programme.
 The School’s heritage as a centre of expertise in entrepreneurship is reflected in two competitions seeking ideas for new businesses.
 Students on the Masters programme compete to win the School’s Dragon’s Den-style competition to pitch for investment, as well as the University’s Blueprint competition.

 Fees and funding